Text messages and rideshares helped police uncover evidence in the Jussie Smollett case

 “When anyone makes false claims to police, it not only diverts resources away from serious investigations but it makes it more difficult for other victims of crime to come forward,” Harris wrote on Twitter.

-20th Century Fox Television and Fox Entertainment initially stood behind the actor and his role on “Empire,” but his future is now under review.
+20th Century Fox Television and Fox Entertainment initially stood behind the actor and his role on “Empire.”
+But on Friday, the show’s executive producers said they were removing Smollett’s character, Jamal, from the final two episodes of this season.

-“We understand the seriousness of this matter and we respect the legal process,” they said in a statement to CNN on Thursday.
-“We are evaluating the situation and we are considering our options.”
+“The events of the past few weeks have been incredibly emotional for all of us.
+Jussie has been an important member of our ‘Empire’ family for the past five years and we care about him deeply,” the statement reads.
+“While these allegations are very disturbing, we are placing our trust in the legal system as the process plays out.

+“We are also aware of the effects of this process on the cast and crew members who work on our show and to avoid further disruption on set, we have decided to remove the role of ‘Jamal’ from the final two episodes of the season.”

 Under Illinois law, filing a false police report is disorderly conduct and punishable by one to three years in prison.
 Smollett is due back in court March 14.